 What You’re Paying for with These Syndication Expenses

-Remember that the syndicator is responsible for managing both the apartment property and the syndication partnership, which is why this fee is not unreasonable.
+Remember that the syndicator is responsible for managing both the apartment property and the syndication partnership, which is why this fee structure is not unreasonable.

 When it comes to the property itself, the syndicator must constantly ensure the proper management and efficient operation of the property by staying in communication with the property’s manager.
 In addition, he or she must make sure that any necessary renovations are done under budget and on time.